Advertisement

 Hate to puncture the suspense here, but the Hilux drives like A Pick-Up Truck.
 Like everyone who builds trucks of this shape and size, Toyota talks a good game about SUV-ifying the experience, but the combination of leaf springs, fat tyres, a tall ride height and the weight distribution of a lonely see-saw mean all of these things share some pretty common traits.
 You’re unlikely to mistake the road manners for a Range Rover’s.

 While you sense the ride’s more settled down at the rear than pick-ups of yore, and body roll has been contained for such a tall beast, you’re still jostled and rattled about on your Brunellian ladder frame and 19th Century frontiersman suspension.
-The twirly, sluggish steering is slow and remote, devoid of any feel, and the brakes are grabby.
+The twirly, sluggish steering is slow and remote, devoid of any feel, and the brakes tend to be grabby.
 Roundabouts are less than fun.

 Advertisement - Page continues below